carbon-language/carbon-lang/libcxx/docs/DesignDocs/FeatureTestMacros.rst

 update feature test macros in libc++.

 Whenever a feature test macro is added or changed, the table should be updated and the script should be re-ran.
-The script will clobber the existing test files and the documentation and it will generate a new `<version>` header as a temporary file.
-The generated `<version>` header should be merged with the existing one.
+The script will clobber the existing test files, the documentation and the `<version>` header.